 Sir Alec was a very ordinary man who had a passion for single handed sailing.
 A greengrocer in Portsmouth it took him several years to save the money to purchase Lively Lady a 36 ft Ketch.
-He wasn't the first man to sail around the world, or the fastest, he was just the one
+He wasn't the first man to sail around the world, or the fastest, he was just the one who did it with the least amount of fuss in 354 days and was made an Honorary Member of the Club.

-The club continued to go from strength to strength, the Spring News Letter in 1976 spoke about an innovation on the cruising front, namely that cruises were going to be run down to Salcombe and Newton Ferrers for those who didn't wish to cross the channel.
+The club continued to go from strength to strength, the Spring News Letter in 1976 spoke about an inovation on the cruising front, namley that cruises were going to be run down to Salcombe and Newton Ferrers for those who didn't wish to cross the channel.